Raccoon Facts

 Interestingly, a raccoon's tactile sensitivity increases when its paws are wet.
 This is due to the abundance of nerve endings significantly enhancing their sense of touch2.

 In both wild and urban settings, raccoons use their nimble fingers to catch prey or forage for food, showcasing their problem-solving abilities using tools like sticks to access hard-to-reach food items.
+Furthermore, the sharp hearing of raccoons can discern even the movement of creatures hidden beneath the forest foliage.

-4. Raccoons “wash” their food before eating
+4. Raccoons “wash” their food before eating.

 raccoon washing paws at the river

-Photo by Manuel-h on Pixabay
+Photo by Manuel-h on Pixabay.

 This one is an adorable raccoon fact!
 The English word "raccoon" stems from the Proto-Algonquian language, meaning "one who rubs, scrubs, and scratches with its hands."
 This name aptly describes the raccoon species and their fascinating behavior of "washing" their food, also known as "dousing."